Someone I know has been admitted

 What types of treatment will they be receiving?

 There will be a bedside nurse close to your relative every hour of every day.
 They will help care and deliver treatments to your loved one to give them the best chance of getting better.
-We work as part of a large team from doctors to physiotherapists, dieticians to pharmacists.
+We work as part of a large team from doctors to physiotherapists, dietitians to pharmacists.
 You can meet the team here and find out more about some of the treatments that are sometimes needed here.

 Will they be OK?